5.3.2. USER-INTEL package

 Speed-ups to expect:

 The speedups will depend on your simulation, the hardware, which styles are used, the number of atoms, and the floating-point precision mode.
 Performance improvements are shown compared to LAMMPS without using other acceleration packages as these are under active development (and subject to performance changes).
-The measurements were performed using the input files available in the src/USER-INTEL/TEST directory.
+The measurements were performed using the input files available in the src/USER-INTEL/TEST directory with the provided run script.
 These are scalable in size; the results given are with 512K particles (524K for Liquid Crystal).
 Most of the simulations are standard LAMMPS benchmarks (indicated by the filename extension in parenthesis) with modifications to the run length and to add a warmup run (for use with offload benchmarks).

-Results are speedups obtained on Intel Xeon E5-2697v4 processors (code-named Broadwell) and Intel Xeon Phi 7250 processors (code-named Knights Landing) with “18 Jun 2016” LAMMPS built with Intel Parallel Studio 2016 update 3.
+Results are speedups obtained on Intel Xeon E5-2697v4 processors (code-named Broadwell), Intel Xeon Phi 7250 processors (code-named Knights Landing), and Intel Xeon Gold 6148 processors (code-named Skylake) with “June 2017” LAMMPS built with Intel Parallel Studio 2017 update 2.
 Results are with 1 MPI task per physical core.
 See src/USER-INTEL/TEST/README for the raw simulation rates and instructions to reproduce.

 Quick Start for Experienced Users: